HOCC2011/Universal-Card-Reader/README.md

 Exchange rate ≥ by 0.001 = T-union balance / Octopus balance (truncate to 3 decimal places)

 # China T-Union Cards
+Read the PPSE (Proximity Payment System Environment) of the card All T-Union cards should contain an application called MOT_T_EP with the AID A000000632010105 The card number should be found in the response of selecting the application in the form of 03 10 4X XX XX XX XX XX XX XX The balance can be read using the APDU command 80 5C 00 02 04
+It should reply 4 bytes of data in hexadecimal
+The actual value needs to be divided by 100 because the returned value is in cents